 Florida Drug Courts' Quick Facts

-- In 2015, there were 205 children reunited with their parents in Florida due to dependency drug courts.
+- In 2016, there were 220 children reunited with their parents in Florida in family dependency drug courts.

 - In 2016, there were 102 drug-free babies born to female participants while in drug court.

 The Task Force on Substance Abuse and Mental Health Issues in the Courts addresses the needs of individuals with serious mental illnesses and substance use disorders who become involved in the justice system.